Tai Tran

 At its core, Valgo is built on a modular Clean Architecture that enforces a separation of concerns across different layers of the system.
 This design ensures that the trading logic, user interface, data handling, and external integrations remain loosely coupled yet highly coordinated.
 The major layers of Valgo include:

-- GUI (Presentation): The user interface layer is built with PySide6/Qt for interactivity and VisPy/OpenGL for high-performance charting.
+• GUI (Presentation): The user interface layer is built with PySide6/Qt for interactivity and VisPy/OpenGL for high-performance charting.
 It includes chart widgets, view models, and controllers (following an MVVM pattern) to present real-time market data, technical indicators, and the agent's actions to the user.
 The GUI remains separate from the core logic but subscribes to events and state changes to update visuals.

-- Shared (Cross-cutting): Utilities and services used across all layers, such as the dependency injection container, configuration management, and common utilities, reside here.
+• Shared (Cross-cutting): Utilities and services used across all layers, such as the dependency injection container, configuration management, and common utilities, reside here.

 Another key aspect is the use of dependency injection and inversion of control via a service container.
 This allows the LLM agent, analytics services, and other components to be wired together flexibly at runtime.
-For instance, the agent can be provided with interfaces to query data or execute trades without needing to know the concrete implementations, which makes it easy to switch from simulated trading to a live broker adapter by changing configuration.
+For instance, the agent is provided with interfaces to query data or execute trades without needing to know the concrete implementations, which makes it easy to switch from simulated trading to a live broker adapter by changing configuration.

 Architectural patterns in summary:

-- The system employs CQRS (Command Query Responsibility Segregation) where read operations (queries) and write operations (commands) are handled separately for clarity and scalability.
+• The system employs CQRS (Command Query Responsibility Segregation) where read operations (queries) and write operations (commands) are handled separately for clarity and scalability.

 Data Pipeline: From Raw Data to Actionable Insights

-MarketDataRepositoryinterface; in practice this repository fetches from the in-memory cache or database as needed.
+2. Data Storage and Access: All incoming raw data is stored in an on-disk database (SQLite in WAL mode) for reliability and historical reference.
+The design uses repository abstractions so that the core logic queries a MarketDataRepository interface; the repository intelligently fetches from the in-memory cache or database as needed.
 This allows Valgo to seamlessly access historical data for analysis or training without changing its core code.
-Additionally, Valgo includes utilities to download and persist larger historical datasets (for example, multi-year price history) in efficient formats like Parquet for offline analysis.
-Maintaining a local cache of historical EUR/USD data not only speeds up analysis (no repeated network calls) but also provides a rich dataset for the LLM agent’s training and backtesting. - Real-Time Data Stream Processing: As new candles form or news arrives, Valgo’s event-driven core broadcasts events to notify interested components.
-For instance, when a new 5-minute candle closes, a
+Additionally, Valgo includes utilities to download and persist larger historical datasets (e.g. multi-year price history) in efficient formats like Parquet for offline analysis.
+Maintaining a local cache of historical EUR/USD data not only speeds up analysis (no repeated network calls) but also provides a rich dataset for the LLM agent’s training and backtesting.

-MarketDataUpdatedevent (or similar) is published.
+3. Real-Time Data Stream Processing: As new candles form or news arrives, Valgo’s event-driven core broadcasts events to notify interested components.
+For instance, when a new 5-minute candle closes, a MarketDataUpdated event (or similar) is published.
 The analysis services subscribe to these events to update technical indicators or detect emerging patterns.
-Similarly, a significant news event might trigger a custom event (for example,NewsEventReceived) which the agent can take into account.
-The use of events and asynchronous processing means that even under high-frequency updates, the system remains responsive: GUI updates and agent decisions happen in parallel without blocking each other. - Analytics and Insight Generation: This is where raw data turns into actionable insight.
-Valgo’s core includes an Analysis Services module dedicated to technical analysis computations.
-These services take in fresh market data and produce higher-level information:
+Similarly, a significant news event triggers a custom event (e.g. NewsEventReceived) which the agent takes into account.
+The use of events and asynchronous processing means that even under high-frequency updates, the system remains responsive: GUI updates and agent decisions happen in parallel without blocking each other.

-- Market Structure Analysis: Valgo continuously analyses market structure, identifying swing highs and lows, trends, and potential breakpoints.
-For example, it has a
+• Market Structure Analysis: Valgo continuously analyses market structure, identifying swing highs and lows, trends, and potential breakpoints.
+For example, it has a MarketStructureAnalyzer and associated detectors that watch for Break of Structure (BOS) events or trend changes.
+A BOS event in trading indicates that the market has broken a previous significant high or low, signalling a possible trend reversal or strong momentum.

-- Technical Indicators: The system computes common technical indicators (moving averages, ATR, RSI, and so on) on the fly as needed.
+• Technical Indicators: The system computes common technical indicators (moving averages, ATR, RSI, and so on) on the fly as needed.
 Indicators are implemented as part of the analysis pipeline and their values are updated with each new candle.
 For example, an ATR (Average True Range) might be used to gauge volatility and adjust the agent’s risk or detect an unusually quiet market.

 By the end of this pipeline, Valgo has transformed raw streaming data into structured market intelligence.
 Instead of just seeing a time series of prices, the system recognises and surfaces key market events, technical signals, and context from news.
 These become the inputs, or “tools”, for the next stage: the LLM-based trading agent that will decide how to act on these insights.